amcpherson/remixt/README.md

 Then navigate to `http://127.0.0.1:5006/remixt`.

+## Test Dataset for ReMixT

+A test dataset is provided for providing the ability to run a quick analysis of a small dataset to ensure remixt is working correctly.

+We will assume that the `REMIXT_DIR` environment variable points to a clone of the ReMixT source code.
+Additionally, create a directory, and set the environment variable `WORK_DIR` to the location of that directory.

+First use the `remixt create_ref_data` sub-command to create a reference dataset.
+Specify a config, and use the example config that restricts to chromosome 15.

+    remixt create_ref_data $WORK_DIR/ref_data \
+        --config $REMIXT_DIR/examples/chromosome_15_config.yaml

+Use `wget` to retrieve a precomputed mappability file.

+    wget ftp://ftp.bcgsc.ca/public/shahlab/ReMixT/hg19.100.bwa.mappability.h5 --directory-prefix $WORK_DIR/ref_data/

+Use `wget` to retrieve the example bam files and their indices for chromosome 15, and the breakpoints file with chromosome 15 breakpoints.

+    wget ftp://ftp.bcgsc.ca/public/shahlab/ReMixT/HCC1395*chr15.bam* --directory-prefix $WORK_DIR/
+    wget ftp://ftp.bcgsc.ca/public/shahlab/ReMixT/HCC1395_breakpoints.tsv --directory-prefix $WORK_DIR/

+Use the `remixt run` sub-command to run a remixt analysis.

+    remixt run $WORK_DIR/ref_data $WORK_DIR/raw_data $WORK_DIR/HCC1395_breakpoints.tsv \
+        --config $REMIXT_DIR/examples/chromosome_15_config.yaml \
+        --tmpdir $WORK_DIR/tmp_remixt \
+        --tumour_sample_ids HCC1395 \
+        --tumour_bam_files $WORK_DIR/HCC1395_chr15.bam \
+        --normal_sample_id HCC1395BL \
+        --normal_bam_file $WORK_DIR/HCC1395BL_chr15.bam \
+        --loglevel DEBUG \
+        --submit local \
+        --results_files $WORK_DIR/HCC1395.h5

+Use the `remixt write_results` sub-command to write out tables of results and a yaml file containing inferred parameters and other meta data.

+    remixt write_results $WORK_DIR/HCC1395.h5 \
+        $WORK_DIR/HCC1395_cn.tsv \
+        $WORK_DIR/HCC1395_brk_cn.tsv \
+        $WORK_DIR/HCC1395_info.yaml

+Finally, create a visualization of the solutions using the `remixt visualize_solutions` sub-command.

+    remixt visualize_solutions $WORK_DIR/HCC1395.h5 \
+        $WORK_DIR/HCC1395.html

 ## Parallelism Using Pypeliner

 ReMixT uses the pypeliner python library for parallelism.
 Several of the scripts described above will complete more quickly on a multi-core machine or on a cluster.